12 January 2021

 With the new lockdown restrictions in place, it’s likely that kids (and adults!) will continue to spend more time online over the next few weeks.
 Whether it’s for school work, connecting with friends or playing games, Net Aware has everything you need to know to help keep them safe.

 The best way to help keep your children safe online during lockdown is to continue having conversations around online safety, regularly check phone and app settings together, and manage time online.

 But it’s also a challenging time.
-If you’re usual rules and routines around online safety have stopped or changed, then be kind to yourself and think why.
+If your usual rules and routines around online safety have stopped or changed, then be kind to yourself and think why.
 It might be that they just don’t work during lockdown.
 Remember that it’s ok to adapt and make the right changes for you family.